 Balancing Your Wheels

-With these items checked it's time to head down to the local tire shop and have your wheels dynamically (spin) balanced.
+With these items checked it's time to head down to the local tyre shop and have your wheels dynamically (spin) balanced.
 Most shops take the wheel and tire off the car to balance it..
 It requires a special adapter, so check with the shop to ensure that they have the adapter.)
-The advantage here is that the wheel/tire unit can be moved around to any of the 4 axles and maintain its balance.
+The advantage here is that the wheel/tyre unit can be moved around to any of the 4 axles and maintain its balance.

 Sometimes the suspension components can add to the balancing problems.
 To try to balance the entire suspension you will have to find a shop that can still spin balance the wheels on the car.
 But this seem to have passed on to oblivion like so many other things.
-This method will give you a better balance at each corner but the wheels and tires can not be moved.
-When the tires are rotated, the suspension will have to be re-balanced.
+This method will give you a better balance at each corner but the wheels and tyres can not be moved.
+When the tyres are rotated, the suspension will have to be re-balanced.

 Wheel Bolt Torque